oop7/AIDA64.Extreme-Activator/README.md

 # **AIDA64 Extreme Activation Script**

-This script simplifies the process of activating WinRAR by automating the activation process with a single click.
+This script simplifies the process of activating AIDA64 Extreme by automating the activation process with a single click.
 It includes features for copying necessary files and handling administrative privileges.

 ## 💪 Features